UNSTOP4BLE/PSXFunkin/COMPILE.md

 ## Setting up the Development Environment
 First off, you'll need a terminal one way or another.

-Follow the PSn00bSDK set up instructions here https://github.com/spicyjpeg/PSn00bSDK/blob/master/doc/installation.md
+Follow the PSn00bSDK set up instructions here https://github.com/spicyjpeg/PSn00bSDK/blob/master/doc/installation.md (set up mingw)

+Also you need to install python in mingw (`pacman -S mingw-w64-x86_64-python`), install pip and install the python PIL library (`pip install PIL`)
 ## Compiling PSXFunkin
 First, make sure to `cd` to the repo directory where the CMakeLists.txt is.
 You're gonna want to run a few commands from here;